Helen Clark: World Health Organization

 On 9 July 2020 the World Health Organization (WHO) appointed Clark as co-chair of a panel reviewing the WHO's handling of the COVID-19 pandemic and the response of governments to the outbreak.
 The Independent Panel for Pandemic Preparedness and Response (IPPR) examined how the outbreak occurred and how future pandemics can be prevented.
 She served in the role alongside former Liberian president Ellen Johnson Sirleaf, and of her appointment Clark said she hesitated before accepting because she felt the panel's task was "mission impossible".
 Clark's appointment to this panel drew criticism from UN Watch's Executive Director Hillel Neuer, who criticised her close ties with the pro-Beijing UN Goodwill Ambassador James Chau and her previous endorsement of Cuba for sending medical personnel abroad.
 On 11 November, Neuer called on Clark to resign, claiming that her alleged favouritism towards China and the WHO, would affect the investigation into China's handling of the COVID-19 pandemic.
 Clark responded that she had no ties with China.

 On 19 January, the independent panel concluded that Chinese officials could have moved faster in January 2020 to curb the initial COVID-19 outbreak, and criticised the WHO for not declaring an international emergency until 30 January 2020.
 In the final report published in May 2021, the panel concluded that the pandemic could have been prevented if countries had taken a more proactive approach in February 2020; Clark said "so many countries chose to wait and see".

 2025 China Victory Day Parade

 Clark along with fellow former prime minister John Key attended the 2025 China Victory Day Parade held in Beijing's Forbidden City on 3 September 2025 to mark the 80th anniversary of Japan's surrender at the end of World War II.
-The two former heads of governments also met with General Secretary of the Chinese Communist Party and Chinese President Xi Jinping.
+The two former heads of governments also met with General Secretary of the Chinese Communist Party and Chinese president Xi Jinping.
 Clark and Key were among 70 special international guests invited by Xi to attend the military parade.
-Clark later told Stuff that she avoided speaking with Russian President Vladimir Putin, North Korean Supreme Leader Kim Jong Un and Belarussian President Alexander Lukashenko, who also attended the military parade.
+Clark later told Stuff that she avoided speaking with Russian president Vladimir Putin, North Korean Supreme Leader Kim Jong Un and Belarusian president Alexander Lukashenko, who also attended the military parade.
 Chinese Ambassador Wang Xiaolong praised the two prime ministers for attending the commemorative events, stating that China and New Zealand had fought side by side during World War II.